skaiser/D3D-Printer-Workbench/README.md

 $ git clone https://github.com/skaiser/D3D-Printer-Workbench.git
 ````

-Create a soft link in yoru home directory to make it easier to add things like icons from the file browser windows.
+Create a soft link in your home directory to make it easier to add things like icons from the file browser windows.

 ````
 $ cd